alexandertrefz/essence/src/stdlib/README.md

 `sorted`/`sortedBy`.
 And a fixed set of modes is a `choice`, never a `String` — `trim(at Side#Start)`, not `trim("start")`.

+**The one thing rule 4 does NOT license.** The numeric tower declares the four inequalities on `Integer` and `Rational` AND on the covering `Number`, and that is not duplication to collapse — it is a performance stratification.
+The same-kind entry is written on the member's own `compareTo`; `Number`'s is the sixteen-cell cross-kind table that reaches `bigint-fraction` and the whole tower.
+Deleting the member entries would route two Integers through it and nearly double a Program that only prints a greeting.
+The reasoning is written above `Integer::isLessThan`, and `src/tests/bundleSize.spec.ts` is the guard.
+Before collapsing anything that looks repeated here, check whether the repeat is what keeps a body reaching only its own Namespace's primitives.

 Three name SHAPES, so rule 1 is not misapplied:

 | Shape | Form | Examples |